 But in a world where sophisticated attacks are rendering even the best cybersecurity measures obsolete, as stated by the Global Risks Report 2022, threat intelligence alone may not be enough.
 In addition, alerts fatigue is a problem with overburdened security teams looking to get more actionable insight from the large volumes of data.
 Without easy-to-use, automated remediation measures, fast-evolving threats and the large amount of intelligence will overwhelm most security teams.

 The threat intelligence landscape is populated with several alternatives to Digital Shadows.
-Here's a rundown of the top five Digital Shadows competitors to help your security operations prepare for new threats.
+With the Digital Shadows overview above and the rundown of the top five Digital Shadows competitors below, we hope this helps your security operations prepare for new threats.

 The Top 5 Alternatives to Digital Shadows